liflab/beepbeep-3-book/markdown/palettes/README.md

 0
 ```

 Notice how the count increments, then resets to 0 upon receiving a `next` event.
-Moreover, upon receiving the last `next` event, the machine moves to state 1 and no longer outputs anything, as expected.
+Moreover, upon receiving the last `next` event, the machine moves to State 1 and no longer outputs anything, as expected.

 The purpose of this section is not to have an in-depth discussion on the theory of finite-state machines.
 The previous two examples have shown all the features of BeepBeep's `MooreMachine` processor, and highlighted its flexibility in defining guards, side effects, and associating symbols to states.
 In particular, our FSMs are not restricted to outputting Boolean values, and can also accept any kind of input event.
 A few use cases in the next chapter will further show how the `MooreMachine` can be used in various scenarios, and mixed with other BeepBeep processors.

 ## First-order Logic and Temporal Logic

 The `Booleans` utility class provides basic logical functions for combining Boolean values together; anybody who does a bit of programming has already used operators such as "and", "or" and "not".
 However, there is more to logic than these simple connectives.
-BeepBeep provides two palettes, called FOL and LTL, that extend classical logic with new operators pertaining to *first-order logic* and *linear temporal logic*, respectively.
+BeepBeep provides two palettes, called FOL and LTL, which extend classical logic with new operators pertaining to *first-order logic* and *linear temporal logic*, respectively.
 Let us examine these operators and see what they can do.

 ### First-order Logic